oloapinivad/MiLES/README.md

 * "regimes_fast.R" and "regimes_figures.R".
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.
 It also tries to assign the right weather regimes to its name.
 However please be aware that it is not always effective.

+* "extra_figures_block.R".
+This is not called by the wrapper and it provides extra statistics, comparing several experiments with ensemble means, histogram for specific region and Taylor diagrams.

 ------------

 ## HISTORY

 *v0.42 - Dec 2017*
+- Inclusion of extra blocking diagnostics (Taylor diagrams, Duration-Events plots, histograms, etc.)
+- Ensemble mean for blocking outputs
+- Ensemble member support for blocking routine
 - Bug fixing for calendar handling
 - 10-day blocking events as new output
 - ECMWF data structure support